Xilinx/brevitas/README.md

 Thanks to their flexibility, Xilinx FPGAs support a variety of neural network hardware implementations.
 DPUs are a family of fixed-point neural network accelerators officially supported as part of the Vitis-AI toolchain.
-Currently Brevitas supports training for DPUv1 and DPUv2 by leveraging 8-bit fixed-point quantizers and a custom ONNX based export flow that targets PyXIR:
+Currently Brevitas supports training for DPUs by leveraging 8-bit fixed-point quantizers and a custom ONNX based export flow that targets PyXIR:

 ```python
 from torch import nn